If you type in ‘mission statements’ into google search like I just did, this is what you will see:

 You are the CEO of your company.
 It is your passion which will ignite your employee’s passion which will ignite a connection with your customer.
 And that connection will bring them back – with friends in tow.

 Business Marketing Engine is a marketing firm whose passion is to help you create a plan that will allow you to successfully convey your own passion for your product or service to your audience, big or small.
 We can generate undiscovered solutions built upon your company’s specific needs.
-We offer a FREE 30 minute consultation with any questions regarding marketing, design, or web development.
+At Business Marketing Engine, we create customized marketing plans for businesses in various niches and industries, and we can do the same for you.
 We would be thrilled to learn about your company, your needs and see if we can help!
 There is no obligation – it is truly FREE!